Jacob D. Cox: University of Cincinnati president (1885–89)

 Cox was President of the University of Cincinnati from 1885 to 1889.

 Military historian and author

 During his later years, Cox was a prolific author.
 His works include Atlanta (published in 1882); The March to the Sea: Franklin and Nashville (1882); The Second Battle of Bull Run (1882); The Battle of Franklin, Tennessee (1897); and Military Reminiscences of the Civil War (1900).
-His books are still today cited by scholars as objective histories and, in the case of his memoirs, incisive analyses of military practice and events.
+His books are still cited by scholars, and his memoirs contain incisive analyses of military practice and events.

 Death and burial

 Cox died on summer vacation at Gloucester, Massachusetts.
 He is buried in Spring Grove Cemetery, Cincinnati.

 Historical reputation

 With the exception of dissertations and a few biographical articles, there were no 20th-century book biographies of Cox's entire life.
 In 1901, historian William Cox Cochran authored a 35-page book titled General Jacob Dolson Cox: Early Life and Military Services published by Bibliotheca Sacra Company in Oberlin, Ohio.
 The Biographical Dictionary of America published in 1906 by the American Biographical Society, edited by Rossiter Johnson, had a biographical article on Cox, that included a sketch portrait of Cox.
 Volume 4 of Dictionary of American Biography, edited by Dumas Malone, published in 1930 by Charles Scribner's Sons, has a biographical article on Cox, authored by Homer Carey Hockett (H.C.H.).
 In 2014, historian Eugene D. Schmiel authored Citizen-General: Jacob Dolson Cox and the Civil War Era book biography on Cox's entire life.

 According to historian Donald K. Pickens, Cox "was a fascinating figure, very much part of his time, yet his various interests and achievements set him apart from his contemporaries."
 Pickens said Cox was an effective Secretary of Interior, "following Grant's policy of eventual assimilation of American Indians."
 Cox's endorsement of civil service reform was in opposition to powerful Republican Senators.
 Historian Ron Chernow said Cox was a conservative on Grant's cabinet, preaching against black suffrage and favored racial segregation, but "he enjoyed a reputation of an efficient administrator and an energetic ally of civil service reform."
 Historian Eugene D. Schmiel said Cox, as Grant's Secretary of Interior, "implemented one of the most far-reaching attempts to reform Indian Policy and instituted the federal government's first extensive civil service reform."
 Schmiel said "knowledge of Cox the citizen-general is limited, and he remains a relative unknown except to specialists and buffs."
 Concerning Cox's published military works, historian H.C.H. said that Cox, in general, was "recognized as an elegant and forceful writer, of fine critical ability and impartial judgement, one of the foremost military historians of the country."

 Built in 1880, Cox's home in Cincinnati is listed on the National Register of Historic Places.
 The Cox Administration Building (designed by Cass Gilbert) at Oberlin College is named in his honor.